neoforged/Documentation/neogradle/docs/configuration/runs.md

 # Run Configurations

 Run configurations define how an instance of the game is going to run.
 This includes arguments, working directories, task names, etc. Run configurations are defined within the `runs` block.
-While no runs are configured by default, NeoGradle does provide the configurations `client`, `server`, `data`, or `gameTestServer`.
+No runs are configured by default, however NeoGradle provides the configurations `client`, `server`, `data` and `gameTestServer` out of the box.

 ```gradle
 runs {